vaishakp/vaishakp.github.io/README.md

 2. Parallel programming.
 Using all available computing resources, cores, and accelerators.
 3. Use all hardware capabilities.
 In the context of CPUS, as CPUs evolve, they are equipped with increasing hardware instruction-level capabilities that can perform the same set of operations faster and more efficiently or in a lesser number of instruction cycles.

+(Hopefully more on 1 and 2 in the future!)

 ### Why compile-time optimization?

 Optimizations in 1 and 2 above are usually done in the development phase and require changes to the source code.
 While certain aspects of point three require changing the source code, there are certain other aspects of it that do not require changing the source code.
 From one perspective, this is simpler than the other two.
 Compile-time optimization is one such approach.
 This article is only concerned with the third point above.
 The aim is to use the available capabilities of the compiler to make the most of the available hardware capabilities of the HPC.